Nitaicandra/UltraSoundRaycastCollision/README.md

 - changed default lookat from 0,0,0.5 to 0,0,0 now the orgin dictates the colision point
 - seems to work with fairly well when parenting to the probe
 - i dont believe its possible to snap objects to the normal of vertices in unity so i suggest using blender to do this
-- for the probe model ive ssen i would suggest using a 3 8 or 11 point ray
+- for the probe model i would suggest using a 3 8 or 11 point ray
 ## FLOAT ARRAY not tested likley has z as up (blender default)
 - TOP [-0.022241,-0.000014,0.045321][-0.000127,-0.000014,0.045321][0.022242,-0.000014,0.045321] Rotation [0,0,0]
 - LEFT[-0.026144,0,0.043466]Rotation [-192.588,-133.125,197.012]